danvitoriano/minhas-financas/README.md

 # Minhas Finanças

 Object Oriented and Design Patterned JavaScript ES2015+ "Minhas Finanças" Project.

-It uses an Node.js API published on Heroku App.
+It uses an Node.js API built with Express.js, also published on Heroku App hosting.

 ## Open Source Project